 Dance is a UE approved subject at Level 3.
 The course is designed to connect students to their future learning pathways.
-To enable this process, Year 13 Dance will progress to evolve student's choreography, technical, performance and analytical skills from Year 12 Dance.
+To enable this process, Year 13 Dance will develop student's choreography, technical, performance and analytical skills from Year 12 Dance.
 Students expand on their existing awareness of New Zealand Dance on choreographic processes and practice through an end of year examination.
-All four achievement standards cover five areas of the Learning Matrix for Dance.
+All five internal achievement standards cover three areas of the Learning Matrix for Dance.
 Appropriate gear is a course requirement.
-Students are expected to take an action role in evening performances throughout the year.
+Students are expected to take an active role in evening performances throughout the year.